jgudec/LegionGo2AdaptiveBrightness/README.md

 After saving the file, then run `sudo udevadm control --reload` in terminal.

-Download the latest release from the [releases page](https://github.com/aarron-lee/LegionGoRemapper/releases)
+Download the latest release from the [releases page](https://github.com/aarron-lee/LegionGo2AdaptiveBrightness/releases)

-Unzip the `tar.gz` file, and move the `LegionGoRemapper` folder to your `$HOME/homebrew/plugins` directory
+Unzip the `tar.gz` file, and move the `LegionGo2AdaptiveBrightness` folder to your `$HOME/homebrew/plugins` directory

 then run: